yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 ### Loss Function and Target Networks
 ---

-As mentioned above, we wish that each of outputs of our CNN be equal to the Q value of a respective action.
+As mentioned above, we wish that each of outputs of our CNN be equal to the $$Q$$ value of a respective action.
 We know from that implies that

 $$